-Mr. Sun and Mr. Jiang are directors and officers of Weichai or affiliates of Weichai and as a result have potential material conflicts of interest with Ballard as a result of the contractual relationships between and amongst Ballard, Weichai and the Weichai-Ballard JV as discussed above in the Recent History section and below in the Material Contracts section of this Annual Information Form.
+Mr. Sun and Mr. Jiang are directors and officers of Weichai or affiliates of Weichai, and as a result they may have potential material conflicts of interest with Ballard given the contractual relationships between and amongst Ballard, Weichai and the Weichai-Ballard JV as discussed above in the Recent History section and below in the Material Contracts section of this Annual Information Form.

-Senior Officers
+Executive Officers

-As of March 11, 2021, we had six senior officers.
+As of March 14, 2022, we had six executive officers.
 The name and province or state of residence of each executive officer, the offices held by each officer and each officer's principal occupation during the last five years are as follows:

-Name and Province/State of Residence Position Principal Occupation Robert Campbell British Columbia, Canada Senior Vice President and Chief Commercial Officer Senior officer of Ballard.
+Name and Province/State of Residence Position Principal Occupation Robert Campbell British Columbia, Canada Senior Vice President and Chief Commercial Officer Executive officer of Ballard.
 Formerly President and CEO of SoloPower Systems, Inc. (2013 - 2017).
-Kevin Colbow British Columbia, Canada Senior Vice President and Chief Technology Officer Senior officer of Ballard.
+Kevin Colbow British Columbia, Canada Senior Vice President and Chief Technology Officer Executive officer of Ballard.
 Formerly Vice President, Technology Solutions of Ballard.
-Anthony (Tony) Guglielmin British Columbia, Canada Senior Vice President and Chief Financial Officer Executive of Ballard.
-Formerly SVP Finance and Chief Financial Officer of Canada Line Rapid Transit Inc. (2005 to 2009).
-Jan Laishley British Columbia, Canada Senior Vice President, Human Resources Senior officer of Ballard.
-Formerly Director, Human Resources of Ballard.
+Paul Dobson British Columbia, Canada Senior Vice President and Chief Financial Officer Executive officer of Ballard.
+Formerly Interim CEO and Chief Financial Officer at Hydro One (2018 to 2019).
+Linda Downs British Columbia, Canada Senior Vice President and Chief People Officer Executive officer of Ballard.
+Formerly Chief Human Resources Officer at Mundipharma (2011 to 2019).
 R. Randall (Randy) MacEwen British Columbia, Canada President and Chief Executive Officer Executive of Ballard.
-Formerly the founder and Managing Partner at NextCleanTech LLC from 2010 to 2014.
 Sarbjot (Jyoti) Sidhu British Columbia, Canada Senior Vice President, Operations Senior officer of Ballard.
 Formerly Director, Quality of Ballard.